NMBURobotics/botanbot_sim/docs/running_project/index.rst

 The project has a RQT GUI plugin that lets you to interact with robot.
 To start with this plugin make sure in previous sections you built project successfully.

-* source your colcon_ws and start the project with;
+* source your workspace and start the project with;

 .. code-block:: bash